 9) Doc Rivers: No. 31, 1983

 Rivers ran point for the contending Hawks squads of the 1980s led by Dominque Wilkins.
-Rivers was consistent and reliable coach on the floor on both ends, and made the All-Star game in 1987-88 when he averaged 14.2 PPG, 9.3 APG and 1.8 steals per game.
+Rivers was consistent and reliable on the floor on both ends, and made the All-Star game in 1987-88 when he averaged 14.2 PPG, 9.3 APG and 1.8 steals per game.
 Not surprisingly, Rivers also won the J. Walter Kennedy Citizenship Award as a member of the Hawks.
-All in all, Rivers averaged 13.0 PPG and 6.8 APG over eight seasons in Atlanta, providing great value at no. 31.
+All in all, Rivers averaged 13.0 PPG and 6.8 APG over eight seasons in Atlanta, providing great value at No. 31.

 8) Lou Hudson: No. 4, 1966

 “Sweet Lou” Hudson and “Pistol” Pete Maravich formed a scintillating combination in the early 1970s.
 Hudson, a versatile wing, averaged 18.4 PPG as a rookie and rode his smooth shot to six All-Star teams.
-Overall, Hudson put up 22.2 PPG and 5.1 RPG in 11 seasons in the Hawks, playing in both St. Louis and Atlanta.
+Overall, Hudson put up 22.2 PPG and 5.1 RPG in 11 seasons with the Hawks, playing in both St. Louis and Atlanta.
 In 1970, he made the All-NBA second team (25.4 PPG and 5.4 RPG).
 Hudson’s teams qualified for the playoffs seven times, and, in 1977, his #23 became the second number to be retired by the franchise.